 6. Inappropriately leveraging personal influence.

-This is a significant problem in the workplace and often undermines the valuable efforts of others while serving the needs of only a few.
-Being an effective project manager isn’t just about using your technical, job-related skills and knowledge, it’s employing other softer skills such as the ability to recognize hidden problems.
+Personal influence isn’t a bad thing if it’s with good intentions and careful thought.
+However, this is a significant problem in the workplace and often undermines the valuable efforts of others while serving the needs of only a few.
+The impact of workplace politics on projects can, however, be severe if intentions are self-serving.
+Being an effective project manager isn’t just about using your technical, job-related skills and knowledge; it’s also about employing other softer skills, such as the ability to recognize hidden problems.

 PM leadership at all levels should work diligently to pay attention to these and other more subtle destructive behaviors that can compromise relationships and project tasks.
 Once these behaviors have been uncovered, a PM professional should work with sponsors/executives to address them directly, immediately, and fully before moving on.
 Unresolved issues like subtle sabotage and cover-ups can be highly damaging at every level of business and destroy project gains.